-To select an SSH user key to assign to a user:
+To select SSH user keys to assign to a user:

 - 1 From the top menu, select Host> Users.
-The Users page opens. - 2 Select the user for whom you want to create a key by clicking on the hyperlinked username.
-The Edit User page appears. - 3 Next to SSH user key, click Select.
-The Select SSH Key page opens. - 4 Select the key you want to associate with this user, then click Save.
+The Users page opens. - 2 Select the user for whom you want to select a key by clicking on the hyperlinked username.
+The Edit User page appears. - 3 Next to SSH user key, click Manage.
+The SSH User Keys page opens. - 4 Select the keys you want to associate with this user, then click OK.

-If the SSH user key you want to use is not listed, you can import a key from another program.
-For more information, see Importing an SSH User Key (on page 116).
+If none of the SSH user keys you want to use are listed, you can import keys from another program.
+For more information, see Importing SSH User Keys (on page 119).

-If you do not have an SSH user key yet, WS_FTP Server can create one.
-For more information, see Creating an SSH User Key (on page 116).
+If you do not have any SSH user keys yet, WS_FTP Server can create them.
+For more information, see Creating SSH User Keys (on page 120).

-Importing an SSH user key
+Importing SSH user keys

-If you have an SSH user key from another application (such as an SSH client), you can import it for use with WS_FTP Server.
+If you have one or more SSH user keys from other applications (such as an SSH client), you can import them for use with WS_FTP Server.

-To import an SSH user key and associate it with a user:
+To import SSH user keys and associate them with a user:

 - 1 From the menu, select Server > Hosts.
-The Hosts page opens. - 2 Select the host to which the user for whom you want to import a key belongs by clicking on the hyperlinked host name.
+The Hosts page opens. - 2 Click the hyperlinked host name to select the host of the user for whom you want to import SSH keys.
 The Host Settings page opens. - 3 From the left navigation menu, select Users.
-The Users page opens. - 4 Select the user for whom you want to import a key by clicking on the hyperlinked username.
-The Edit User page appears. - 5 Next to SSH user key, click Select.
-The Select SSH Key page opens. - 6 Click Import.
-The Import SSH User Key page opens. - 7 Enter the appropriate information for each of the fields. - Name.
+The Users page opens.

+- 4 Select the user for whom you want to import keys by clicking on the hyperlinked username.
+The Edit User page appears. - 5 Next to SSH user key, click Manage.
+The SSH User Keys page opens. - 6 Click Add.
+The Select SSH User Key page appears. - 7 Click Import.
+The Import RSA/DSA SSH Key page opens. - 8 Enter the appropriate information for each of the fields. - Name.
 Enter a name for the key.
 This name is for your reference and is never displayed to users. - User key (public).
-Enter the full path and file name of a key file on your computer, or click Browse. - 8 Click Save.
+Enter the full path and file name of a key file on your computer, or click Browse. - 9 Click Save.
+The Select SSH User Key page appears. - 10 Repeat steps 6 9 to import or create additional SSH user keys. - 11 Select the key and click OK.
+The SSH user key now appears in the list of keys on the SSH User Keys page.